Recycle Rewards FAQs

 Who is responsible for ensuring refund points are clean and accessible?

 TOMRA Cleanaway (the Network Operator) is responsible for ensuring that refund points are clean and accessible.
-Refund points will be regularly serviced across the state but you can also contact TOMRA Cleanaway directly to report an issue with a refund point.
+Refund points are regularly serviced across the state but you can also contact TOMRA Cleanaway directly to report an issue with a refund point.

 Who do I contact if the refund point requires attention or cleaning?

 TOMRA Cleanaway (the Network Operator) is responsible for ensuring that refund points are clean and accessible.
-Refund points will be regularly serviced across the state but you can also contact TOMRA Cleanaway directly to report an issue with a refund point.
+Refund points are regularly serviced across the state but you can also contact TOMRA Cleanaway directly to report an issue with a refund point.

 You can contact TOMRA Cleanaway on 1800 237 827.